-The best way to keep your valuables safe in a hostel is to store them in a locker.
+If you want to be successful at surviving the hostel lifestyle you have to think about security.
+The best way to keep your valuables safe is to store them in a locker.
 A lot of hostels do provide them but you’ll need to provide your own lock if you want them to be effective.
 It’s always handy to have a few locks when you travel just incase (not necessarily for attaching them to bridges).
 I’m told that the best one to have in a hostel is the combination lock because all or requires is a code.
 You don’t have to ever worry about the whereabouts of your key or wonder if you should YouTube how to break a lock just in case… However, I bought one and it didn’t work so I’m yet to experience these benefits but it’s a good enough reason to carry a spare!

 6) Pacsafe bag protector

 Of course, a lock is great if there’s a locker provided but oddly enough not all hostels have them.
 Depending on what situation you’re in, whether you’re in a tour group or of the hostel feels secure, you usually don’t have to worry.
 But when you’re sharing a room with strangers there’s nothing wrong with being too careful.

 If you’re a traveller with a lot of expensive kit with you or if you want to know for definite that your stuff will be secure then consider investing in a Pacsafe bag protector.
 You can throw it over your bag and lock it to your bedpost and you can be sure that unless your roomies have wire cutters no one is getting into your bag.
 Incidentally, if they do have wire cutters then get out of there, that is not a hostel!!